Blog

 What we can say — and what we can't

-What we can say: All 7 brands tested positive for microplastic particles.
-The dominant plastic type in every sample matched PET (polyethylene terephthalate) — the same plastic used in water bottles and aluminum can linings.
+What we can say: All 7 brands tested positive for particles consistent with microplastics.
+The dominant fluorescence signature in every sample matched PET (polyethylene terephthalate) — the same plastic used in water bottles and aluminum can linings.
 The container is the most likely source of contamination.

 What we can't say yet: We can identify the dominant plastic type in a sample, but we can't break it down particle by particle yet.
 We can say "your water is mostly PET."
 We can't say "you have 8 PET particles and 3 nylon fibers."
 That's coming.

 These are results from an ongoing study, not a peer-reviewed paper.
 We're publishing them because transparency matters more than perfection.
-Our process is based on peer-reviewed methods (Meyers et al. 2022, Leonard et al. 2022 from the UCLA Ozcan Lab) and validated against established approaches, but our classifier is still being trained with more samples every week.
+Our process is adapted from peer-reviewed methods (Meyers et al. 2022; Leonard et al. 2022) — the authors of those papers have not reviewed or validated our kit, and our classifier is still being trained with more samples every week.

 We'll publish each round's results at thewatermap.com/bottled-water.